haskell/cabal/doc/cabal-project.rst

 .. cfg-field:: subdir: subdirectory list

-    look in one or more subdirectories of the repository for cabal files, rather than the root.
+    Look in one or more subdirectories of the repository for cabal files, rather than the root.

 .. cfg-field:: post-checkout-command: command